MaxHorstmann/maxhorstmann.github.io/_posts/2017-05-22-ci-dotnetcore-lambda.md

 <img style="display:block;margin-left:auto;margin-right:auto" src="/images/lambda1.png"/>

-You'll notice that unlike with other runtimes, unfortunately you can't just paste your code inline here put you'll need to uplodate a zip file with your compiled assembly and all references.

-Time to build and package our function:
+You'll notice that unlike with other runtimes, unfortunately we can't just paste our code inline right here.
+Instead, a zip file with our compiled assembly and all references needs to be uploaded.
+So - time to build and package our function:

 ```
 $ dotnet restore